BryonyRBlack/mildew-detection/README.md

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

-- Business Requirement #1
+- Business Requirement #1 - Data Visualization
   - average images and variability images for each class (healthy or powdery mildew),
   - the differences between average healthy and average powdery mildew cherry leaves,
   - an image montage for each class.
 - Business Requirement #2
-  - You may deliver an ML system that is capable of predicting whether a cherry leaf is healthy or contains powdery mildew.
-In this case, we suggest to use Neural Networks to map the relationships between the features and the labels.
+  - Build a ML system that is capable of predicting whether a cherry leaf is healthy or contains powdery mildew.

 ## ML Business Case